beeckcenter/softwarecollaborative.org/cooperatives/aamva.md

 They report that 70 IT staff members perform software development and support, indicating a high level of in-house software deveopment (as opposed to outsourcing).
 Their services include Application Services, Network Services, Software Products, and Technology Standards.

-They moved from outsourcing to hiring people, creating AAMVANet as a separate entity (to protect AAMVA in case of failure).
+They moved from outsourcing to hiring people, creating AAMVANet as a separate entity.

 Each of their systems resulted from either demands from their members or new federal requirements.
 Each system has a governance body or a user group, and that makes decisions about their fee structure, both in terms of what they're going to pass through as end-user fees and what they're going to pay as member-customs.